Queens-Hacks/ants/README.md

 - Walls:
 Walls can be dug out slowly by your ants.
 It takes 5 movements to destroy one wall
 - Pheromones:
-Ants have poor sight but excelent vision! use this.spray(object) and this.sniff() to write and read data onto empty tiles.
+Ants have poor sight but excellent vision! use this.spray(object) and this.sniff() to write and read data onto empty tiles.
 Spraying overwrites pheromones from your own team, but different colonies pheromones can co-exist.

 ### Ant API
- - These functions are special calls you can make into the game engine to interact with your enviroment!
+ - These functions are special calls you can make into the game engine to interact with your environment!
  - location objects have .x and .y properties.
 0,0 is the top left corner, and the bottom right is 49,79
  - valid direction objects are 'up', 'down', 'left', and 'right')